Laboratory Design and Planning Guide for 2021

 Design Around Existing HVAC Systems

-Chances are you will not be building an entirely new lab, and therefore will need to learn to work around the existing HVAC systems.
-Your team of mechanical engineers will play a vital role during this step and should work in conjunction with your design team to ensure coordination between laboratory fume hoods, biosafety cabinets, snorkel and exhaust hoods, and the facility’s existing HVAC system for proper lab pressurization and fume hood containment.
+Chances are you will not be building an entirely new lab and, therefore, will need to learn to work around the existing HVAC systems.
+Your team of mechanical engineers will play a vital role during this step.
+It should work with your design team to coordinate between laboratory fume hoods, biosafety cabinets, snorkel and exhaust hoods, and the facility’s existing HVAC system for proper lab pressurization and fume hood containment.

 Leave Room in Your Lab for Reagent and Specimen Storage